cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 ## Networking provisioning

 BOSH can provision VMs and disks.
 The Deployment Manifest will describe how many VMs/disks are required.
-BOSH & the deployment manifest cannot provision "an elastic IP address".
-Rather, IP addresses must be pre-provisioned and known in advance.
+BOSH & the deployment manifest cannot provision "an elastic IP address" or a "security group".
+Rather, IP addresses and security groups must be pre-provisioned and known in advance.

+### Elastic IPs

 Currently, until BOSH adds DNS support, you'll need IP address per VM that BOSH manages.
 BOSH can provision and deprovision VMs on its own; yet you need to pre-provision the IP addresses.